-The Arlanda Express train takes you to the city centre in 20 minutes.
-The station is easily accessible underneath the arrival terminals and departures are every 15 minutes throughout most of the day.
+Arlanda Express trains go to the city centre in 20 mins, with departures every 15 minutes.
+The station is easily accessible underneath the arrival terminals.

-Flygbussarna Airport Coaches depart every 10-15 minutes and take you to Stockholm Central Station in 35-45 minutes.
-Buses also run to Liljeholmen (50 minutes) and to Brommaplan (54 minutes).
+Flygbussarna Airport Coaches depart every 10-15 mins and take you to Stockholm Central Station in 35-45 mins.

-Commuter trains operated by SL, the public transport company in Stockholm, depart twice an hour from Arlanda Central Station in SkyCity.
-Travel time between Arlanda Airport and Stockholm Central Station is 43 minutes.
+Commuter trains operated by SL, the public transport company in Stockholm, depart twice an hour from Arlanda Central Station.
+Travel time to Stockholm Central Station is 43 mins.

-Flygbussarna Airport Coaches service all airports, and timings coincide with arrivals and departures at the airports.
-Travel time to Stockholm are: Bromma, 20 minutes; Skavsta, 80 minutes; and Västerås, 80 minutes.
+Flygbussarna Airport Coaches service all airports, and timings coincide with flight arrivals and departures.
+Travel time to Stockholm are 20 mins from Bromma and 80 mins from Skavsta and Västerås.

 In order to travel on SL services you will need a ticket.
 These are typically loaded on an SL Access card, an electronic smart card.
 Single-use tickets are valid valid for 1h15, 24h or 72h.
 It is always cheaper to buy prepaid tickets and the longer the period of validity of the ticket, the cheaper it will be.
 If you are just visiting temporarily the single use travelcards are perfect for you.
 Tickets and travelcards are sold at the SL Center and at Metro and commuter railway stations.
 There are also ticket machines at most Metro and commuter railway stations, as well as in a number of other locations.
 You can also buy a single ticket via the SL app.